punund/20ful/README.md

 File type is determined by its suffix.
 All other files are copied as is to their destinations, including plain HTML, CSS, and JavasScript.

-Any file can have YAML-formatted front matter (FM), which is stripped after processing.
+Any file can have YAML-formatted, `---` delimited front matter (FM), which is stripped after processing.
 Some behavior is defined by the front matter data.

 ## Front matter attributes

-### template: *name*
+### template: _string_

-The file is a template, normally `pug` or `njk`.
+The file is a named template, normally `pug` or `njk`.
 There is no designated location to store your templates, as long as they are within `src`, nor there are any particular filenames that you must give them.
 The following template variables are special:

 #### body